 One of Britta’s degrees is in English – Creative Writing with an emphasis in poetry.
 She is eternally grateful to Professor Brad L. Roghaar for teaching her the ways of the warrior poet.
 Britta has published work as a poet, creative writer and as a journalist.
-She is currently a regular contributing writer for Fuse: a tribal and tribal fusion belly dance magazine and has conducted several interviews that made the cover story.
+She was a regular contributing writer for Fuse: a tribal and tribal fusion belly dance magazine from 2010-2014 and conducted several interviews that made the cover story.
 She also served as the poetry editor and content manager for the literary journal, Metaphor, Issue XXIX, 2010.
 Her poems, “The Garden,” “Instinct,” and “Council” were published in Metaphor, Issue XXVIII, 2009.
 Her poem “Nostalgia,” and her Academic Essay “Stuffed and Preserved,” were published in Metaphor, Issue XXVII, 2008

 Some of her more recent poetry and short essays can be found on her Blog here: